Presentations at eResearch Africa

 Posters enable individuals or groups to display information about innovative projects or activities in an informal, interactive environment.
 They can include live demonstrations.
 Posters will remain in the display area throughout the conference.
-A poster session will allow poster presenters to stand near their posters and talk with delegates, exact time will be made available at the programme.

 If you are submitting a workshop, please note the conference charges delegates a registration fee per workshop that is not included in the conference registration fee.
 This is necessary in order to cover catering, venue, and organisation costs for the workshops.
 Please see the registration page for the fee schedule.
 If you would prefer your delegates to pay a reduced cost to attend your workshop you are very welcome to subsidise their attendance; this can be arranged with the conference organisers.

 Selections for all submissions will be based on the following criteria:

 - Alignment with the conference aims;